NicholasJBond/Perkins-POS/README.md

 # Perkins-POS
  Command Line based Point of Sale software.

- Current Version: PerkinsPOSTest-2.0
+ Current Version: PerkinsPOSTest-2.1

  Uptades:
- - Created new tkinter app with new layout and menu bars.
-Has nothing in it.
-Alpha version has the ability to modify barcodes and stuff.
+ - Added the ability to scan barcodes and void items.
+Can now pay using cash.

+ Press ~ button, then C(for cash) and then return to finalise payment.

 Please report any bugs or issues to: https://github.com/NicholasJBond/Perkins-POS/issues